CloudMinds

 CloudMinds is an operator of cloud-based systems for cognitive robotics.

 History

-CloudMinds, a company established in 2015, has developed a cloud-based intelligent robot architecture.
-SoftBank, Foxconn, Walden Venture Investments, and Keytone Ventures are its backers.
-Research in smart devices, robot control, high-speed security networks, and cloud intelligence integration has been developed by CloudMinds.
+CloudMinds was founded in 2015 and is backed by SoftBank, Foxconn, Walden Venture Investments, and Keytone Ventures.
+CloudMinds has developed research in smart devices, robot control, high-speed security networks, and cloud intelligence integration.
 CloudMinds developed the Mobile Intranet Cloud Services (MCS) based on these technologies in order to increase the information security of the cloud robot remote control.
 The technology has been applied in the fields of finance, medicine, the military, public safety, and large-scale manufacturing.

 U.S. sanctions

 In May 2020, CloudMinds was added to the Bureau of Industry and Security's Entity List due to U.S. national security concerns.